Reading Now Network

 - The Superintendent will explore and implement additional avenues for communicating district information to the community.

 - The Superintendent will create and implement processes for staff recruitment.

 - The Superintendent will provide the Board of Education monthly budget updates.

 - The Superintendent will oversee continued technology integration in the district.

 Many residents are not aware that, when a school district has a proposal on a ballot, the district pays a portion of the cost of the election.
 Please click through to access a short document expanding on that process and detailing District costs in recent elections.

 I would like to share some information about the test scores your child received.
-Please click here to access a letter highlighting important information abut this new assessment and what these scores mean to you and your child.
+This letter highlights important information abut the new M-STEP assessment and what these scores mean to you and your child.